Codecademy/docs/content/python/concepts/errors/errors.md

 ---
 Title: 'Errors'
-Description: 'There are two main kinds of errors in Python: syntax errors and exceptions.
-Exceptions are any errors that arise from syntactically correct code.'
+Description: 'The two types of errors in Python are syntax errors and exceptions.
+Exceptions may arise even if the code is syntactically correct.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'